meszaros-lajos-gyorgy/arx-mod-empty-manabar-damage/README.md

-# arx-mod-empty-manabar-death
+# arx-mod-empty-manabar-damage

-An Arx Fatalis challenge mod which makes the player die when his manapool completely drains.
+An Arx Fatalis challenge mod which makes the player take damage when his manapool completely drains.